 The Hostile movie poster shows a woman stuck in what looks like a box or a hiding place.
 The synopsis reads of post-apocalyptic survival and features action sequences and monsters in the dark.
 I like monsters in the dark and I like post-apocalyptic movies.
 I like action mixed in with these themes.

 This isn’t a terrible movie but it is certainly not fast-paced.
-The lead Juliette (Brittany Ashworth) reminded me of the performance given by Sophie Skelton in Day of the Dead: Bloodline (2018).
+The lead Juliette (Brittany Ashworth) reminded me of the performance by Sophie Skelton in Day of the Dead Bloodline (2018).
 That tough-as-nails deadpan character displays little emotion other than anger or the ability to take some knocks.
 Juliette’s back story is a story of taming something and not being able to keep control of it.
 There are other non-subtle hints throughout but I don’t want to reveal the plot too much.

 And the monsters.
 They do come at night.
 But they also hang out during the day.
 I can’t spoil “Hostile” because maybe just maybe someone will appreciate its message and its ability to spin a few great concepts into an otherwise very different story than I thought I was getting.
-The Hostile film does contain the required elements for a horror movie, it’s just not delivered with any type of impact.
+The Hostile film does contain the required elements for a horror movie, it’s just not delivered with any impact.
 It just doesn’t have enough interest in the middle to make the ending hit home.
 Some people will adore this film though.

 The Hostile Movie Isn’t A Horror Movie

 It’s a movie, not a hot dog.
 If it were a hot dog and I ordered a hot dog with cheese and tomato sauce, that’s usually what I see when I open the bag.
 I paid for the hot dog and I want what I paid for.
 If the order is wrong, I can take it back and maybe get a new one with or without spit in it.
+What a shame we can’t do that with movies, sans the prospect of being spat on.
+This film sells itself as a horror movie.
+Sadly, it is not one.

-I give Hostile
+I give Hostile 2017

-2.5 what genre is this really out of 5
+2.5 What genre is this really out of 5

 Trailer for Hostile Horror Movie

-Available as digital and VOD release from 4th September 2018.
+Available as digital and VOD release from 4th September 2018

 Quick Film Details – An Apocalypse Movie

-• Writer and Director: Mathieu Turi.
+- Writer and Director: Mathieu Turi.

-• Release: July 2017 Neuchâtel International Fantastic Film Festival.
+- Release: July 2017 Neuchâtel International Fantastic Film Festival.
 Wide release in March 2018.

-• Budget: $1.2 million.
+- Budget: $1.2 million.

-• Country of Origin: France.
+- Country of Origin: France.

-• Genre: Drama|Romance|Horror
+- Genre: Drama|Romance|Horror